-The Fredericksburg Area Bar Association & the University of Mary Washington proudly present Jazz4Justice™ featuring the UMW Jazz Ensemble directed by Doug Gately.
+Legal Aid Works (LAW) & The University of Mary Washington jazz music program proudly present the 7th annual Jazz4Justice™ concert, featuring the UMW Jazz Quartet directed by Doug Gately.

 True to its name, this event has a purpose.
 Jazz4Justice™ proceeds support programs that enrich our community, level the playing field for those in need, and make our area a better place for all of its residents.
 Net proceeds are equally divided and donated to the University of Mary Washington Jazz Ensemble and Legal Aid Works® to provide:

 - Scholarships for UMW students studying music.
 (In fact, the UMW performers include previous years’ scholarship recipients.)

 - Legal services for low-income area residents, ensuring equal access to justice.